beaudie/vesc/src/tests/perf_tests/README.md

 * `--calibration-time`: Run each test calibration step in a fixed time.
 Defaults to 1 second.
 * `--trial-time x` or `--max-trial-time x`: Run each test trial under this max time.
 Defaults to 10 seconds.
 * `--fixed-test-time x`: Run the tests until this much time has elapsed.
+* `--fixed-test-time-with-warmup x`: Start with a warmup trial, then run the tests until this much time has elapsed.
 * `--trials`: Number of times to repeat testing.
 Defaults to 3.
 * `--no-finish`: Don't call glFinish after each test trial.
 * `--validation`: Enable serialization validation in the trace tests.
 Normally used with SwiftShader and retracing.